 Looking for a delicious and nutritious side dish that’s bursting with flavor?
 Let’s turn Roasted Brussels Sprouts and Sweet Potatoes into an irresistible, balanced, and vibrant dynamic duo.

-Get ready to discover the perfect harmony between the earthy richness of roasted Brussels sprouts and the natural sweetness of tender-in-the-center, crispy-on-the-outside sweet potatoes.
-This simple sheet pan vegetable recipe is easy, affordable, and nutritious.
+You’ll discover the perfect harmony between the earthy richness of roasted Brussels sprouts and the natural sweetness of tender-in-the-center, crispy-on-the-outside sweet potatoes.
+This simple sheet pan vegetable recipe is easy, affordable, and quick!

 In this recipe, you will learn how to prep brussels sprouts for roasting, how to peel and cube sweet potatoes, and how to perfectly roast sweet potatoes and brussels sprouts at the same time and on just one sheet plan.